VizzesStudios/Project-BetterHR/README.md

 PS: You dont get better hitreg.

 ## Mods
-Here is a list of all mods and features you can use with BetterHR (list is not completed yet).
-> FPS Counter
->
-> Ping Display
->
-> CPS Counter
->
-> Reach Display,
-> Reach of other players
->
-> GTM Resourcepacks Downloader
->
-> Toggle Spring (BetterSprinting)
->
-> Armor Display
->
-> Chat Macros
->
-> /feed & /fix delay display
+A list with all mods will come after the first release.

 ## Downloads
 Our client is still under development.
 You will find all downloads at the [releases page](https://github.com/VizzesStudios/Project-BetterHR/releases)

 ## Get Help
-If you want to report a bug or you want to make a suggestion or even if you just have a small question you cancreate an issue or a discussion.
+If you want to report a bug or you want to make a suggestion or even if you just have a small question you can create an issue or a discussion.
 You can also contact us at __contact@vizzes.tech__

 ## Contribute